 Counseling services are available at no cost to Concordia students.
 Counselors are available Monday-Friday during the academic year.

-The Student Health Service is staffed by a Registered Nurse and Nurse Practitioner, and is open Monday-Friday during the academic year.
+The Student Health Service is open Monday-Friday during the academic year.
 Community resources are available on the Student Health Service website.

 Pastoral counseling appointments are available Monday-Friday or by appointment.

 Bemidji Health Service is staffed by a registered nurse and is open Monday-Friday during the academic year.
 The Health Service website also has a list of additional community health providers available to students whenever the Service is closed (e.g., during the summer and most break times during the academic year.

 All other college employees, including student employees in their work-related roles are required to report to the college any information they receive concerning sex discrimination, sexual harassment or sexual misconduct, even if they are asked to keep the information confidential.

 Non-confidential communications are those communications with any college employee who is not a confidential resource as identified above.
 Only confidential resources can promise confidentiality.
 All other college employees who become aware of incidents or allegations of sex discrimination, sexual harassment, and sexual misconduct, including sexual assault, dating violence, domestic violence, or stalking, must report the matter to the college, even if the complainant requests confidentiality.

 Coordinator for Health Services

 The Title IX Coordinator has the primary responsibility for the college’s efforts to eliminate sex discrimination, sexual harassment and sexual misconduct.
 The Title IX Committee assist the Title IX Coordinator in this responsibility.

 Title IX Coordinator: